 - Promote relaxation (often improves sleep patterns)

 - Aids in digestion

 Even if the best you can do for someone is to revive some pleasant memories while death calls, then you have done something meaningful.

 Aromatic washes for the terminally ill can be so effective.
 The final rites of passage are to support a sense of serenity, confidence and centering in the letting-go process, with a sense of surrender.

 When it is clear that the person is nearing their last day, it may be a good idea to stop using any strong aromas in the room.
 This may distract the individual, keeping them longing to continue on in their earthly life.

 Many traditions recognize the period between death and burial as sacred and there are many rituals to be held to honour this time.
 One of the most beautiful practices is anointing and washing the body to prepare for burial.
 This now has become another lost art and has been professionalized, taking the care away from family and friends.

 Katie, a dear friend, we bathed her body with infused sage water; a daughter speaks lovingly to her mom as she washes her mother’s body with saffron water.
 Death ends a life, not the relationship.
 This is one last gesture we can do as that relationship begins to morph to another level.
 Supportive rituals of respect and emotional participation can assist family and friends in the process of loss.

 Allow yourself to open to the magic and mystery of using medicinal plants and essential oils to care for your loved one.

-Rayne Johnson is an AHPCA Board member, Death Doula, End-of-Life Consultant and founder of Doing Deathcare Differently.
+Written by Rayne Johnson, a Death Doula, End-of-Life Consultant and founder of Doing Deathcare Differently.
 She is a graduate of the Contemplative End-of-Life program at Naropa University in Boulder, Colorado.
 With 30 years as a massage and reiki therapist, she understands the importance of helping to ease the journey for the dying as well as for the family.